bluebird75/luaunit/doc/3_getting-started.rst

     Ran 3 tests in 0.003 seconds, 3 successes, 0 failures, 4 non-selected
     OK

 You can also combine test selection and test exclusion.
-See `Flexible test selection`_
+See :ref:`flexible-test-selection`

 Conclusion
 ----------